Four people had seen the box

 “Do you like the plot lines Betty ?”

 “Is that what they are ?” … she replied with some bravado, hiding the fact she was scared shitless.
 She’d moved herself closer to the only door in the hotel room.
 The notebook she left on the desk.

-“Yeah … I write screenplays and stories and these are just some ideas and notes for story lines.”
+“Yeah … I write screenplays and short stories and these are just some ideas and notes for story lines.”